allymhong/allymhong.github.io/_posts/2022-10-12-fritter-approaches-updated.md

 ## 3. Fritter Feeds.
 [Adjusted]
 _**Purpose**_.
 Feeds are the collection of relevant Freets, for easy-viewing for users.
-Users have a main Fritter Feed on their homepage with an amalgam of other users, hashtags, and citations that they follow, as well as all their bookmarked Freets.
+Users have a main Fritter Feed on their homepage with an amalgam of other users, hashtags, and citations that they follow.
 * Every user has their own Feed listing their own Freets on their profile.
 * Every existing hashtag has its own Feed of associated Freets.
 * Every existing citation has its own Feed of associated Freets.
-* Synchronization: Every user also has their own “Bookmarks” Feed of Bookmarked Freets.

 _**Operating Principle**_.
 Users may view their main Fritter Feed, which includes all the latest and/or most popular Freets from their following.
-Users may also view their own “Bookmarks” Feed, of their own Bookmarked Freets.
 Users may explore Feeds associated with specific hashtags, citations, and other users (through other users’ profiles).

 _**States**_.
 * The last time a user updated their Feed, or how much time has elapsed (as the Feed updates on its own – for a default of 5 minutes, which may be changed later in Settings)
 * Ranking Freets:
     * By order of timestamps
-    * By number of upvotes/downvotes and ReFreets
+    * By number of upvotes/downvotes and Replies
-* The set of posts associated with specific user profiles, hashtags, citations, and bookmarks
+* The set of posts associated with specific user profiles, hashtags, and citations

 _**Actions: inherently synchronized.**_.
 Update Feed: when user u refreshes a Feed or views a Feed for the first time in >5 minutes, the Feed will update with ranking dependent on:

 If Feed is personalized Feed for user, or for specific users profiles, hashtags, citations:
-* Ranking for these Feeds is determined by “Relevancy” (which is an algorithmic combination of latest Freets by timestamps, as well as Freets by counts with upvotes/downvotes and ReFreets), “Popularity” (only by counts), and “Latest” (only by timestamps)
+* Ranking for these Feeds is determined by “Popularity” (determined by counts of Upvotes/Downvotes with Replies) and “Latest” (only by timestamps)
 * Feed will stay updated with associated users, hashtags, and citations with this refresh, as well as who the user has followed and unfollowed
-* Feed will also stay updated with report status of specific Freets and Fritter users – if the statuses are “needing review” or “under review,” these Freets and Fritter users will not be shown in Feeds when updated
+* Feed will also stay updated with report status of specific Freets and Fritter users – if the statuses are “needing review” or “under review,” these Freets and Fritter users will be censored in Feeds when updated
     * As well as “display” status

-If Feed is for Bookmarks:
-* Updates when a user adds a Bookmark to a Freet with a Bookmark Icon.
-    * Ranking for Bookmark Feeds is determined by timestamp of when a user Bookmarked a post.
-* Does not matter if a user follows or does not follow user, hashtag, or citation; Bookmark Feeds do not update with this.
-    * Synchronized with Report status of Freets, though; will be hidden from Bookmarks list if Freet is “needing review,” or “under review.”
-* Feed will similarly stay updated with report status of specific Freets and Fritter users, as Feeds above.

 ## 4. User.
 _**Purpose**_.
 Identification, security, and gathering information in one account.
-If anyone wants to post to Fritter, or add their own upvote/downvote, ReFreet, bookmark, etc. – they must first create an account; when creating an account, the person must log in their information (name, username, biography) and enact 2-Factor authentication for security.
+If anyone wants to post to Fritter, or add their own upvote/downvote, etc. – they must first create an account; when creating an account, the person must log in their information (name, username, biography) and enact 2-Factor authentication for security.
 Then, all published Freets by said person will be gathered by their Fritter account.
 Profile Feeds are then able to be created.

 _**Operating Principle**_.
 When someone creates a Fritter User, they now have an official Fritter account used for identification and gathering of posted data in one place.
 Other Users may identify each other through this concept.
-Users have unique usernames and are able to interact on Freets through various ways – Upvote/Downvote, ReFreet, Bookmark, Report; post their own Freets, which will be linked on their profiles; as well as follow or unfollow other users, hashtags, and citations.
+Users have unique usernames and are able to interact on Freets through various ways – Upvote/Downvote and Report; post their own Freets, which will be linked on their profiles; as well as follow or unfollow other users, hashtags, and citations.

 _**States**_.